k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11e_pre_and_post_execution_processes.md

 Examples:

-- Running a cleanup flow before executing the task's LUs.
+- Running a cleanup flow prior to executing the task's LUs.
-- Sending an email to the tester to notify them that the execution of a task has ended.
+- Sending an email to the tester to notify them that the task execution has ended.
 - Adding an execution note to the task's entities (part or all entities).
-The execution note can be later be viewed in the self-service application.
+The execution note can be viewed later in the self-service application.

 ## Implementation Steps